mojira/r-isa/README.md

 ## Found a bug in Minecraft?

-Please head over to [bugs.mojang.com](https://bugs.mojang.com/), search whether your bug is already reported and if not, create an account and click the red "Create" button on the top of the page.
+Please head over to [bugs.mojang.com](https://bugs.mojang.com/), search whether your bug is already reported and if not, create an account and click the grey "Create" button on the top of the page.

 ## License